CollaboRateMgmt/CollaboRate/README.md

    We also refer to problem statements as tasks.
 So, in the context of CollaboRate there is a difference between tasks and microtasks.

    Written project requirements are tasks.
-A task is less than (say) 300 words of standard business English (2000 characters).
+A task is less than or equal to 2000 characters (around 300 words of standard business English).
 We recommend the use of existing open source tools to check spellings, grammar and style.

    The CollaboRate tool helps to perform the microtask (work breakdown of a task).
-Copy-paste and diff features ease creation of child tasks.
+Copy-paste and diff features ease creation and self-review of child tasks.
 After all, a child task is the same as the parent task, but with some text removed, changed and elaborated.

-   We will soon provide [advanced features](https://github.com/sohrabsaran/CollaboRate/wiki/Advanced-Work-Breakdown-Guidance) to help with work breakdown.
+   We will soon provide [advanced features](https://github.com/sohrabsaran/CollaboRate/wiki/Advanced-Work-Breakdown-Guidance) for further help with work breakdown.

    The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The CollaboRate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!